Audebert96Adamo/Audebert96Adamo/README.md

 - Project : these are created by me and their purpose is to summarize all the knowledge that I've acquired until now.

-- Model : these are created by some content creator who shares on Youtube or Github their knowledges for example Fromscratch, I only folow their instructions and try to replicate their result with my own code
+- Model : these are created by some content creator who shares on Youtube or Github their knowledges for example Fromscratch, I only follow their instructions and try to replicate their result with my own code

 <!---
 Audebert96Adamo/Audebert96Adamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.